Last updated on June 11, 2022.

 They also made this very informative video, so please share it on social media with your friends and family!

 You can join me in signing the pledge to avoid turtle shells with the See Turtles Organization.
 They, too, have wonderful resources about how to identify real turtle shell vs. fake.
 Again, maybe just don’t buy either – it’s not worth the risk!

-Last, you can symbolically adopt a sea turtle or a sea turtle nest.
+You can symbolically adopt a sea turtle or a sea turtle nest.
 There are many of these, you’ll find many just by searching online but look for a reliable organization.
-Most of the programs help fund education about sea turtle nesting or protecting the nests themselves.
+Most of the programs fund education about sea turtle nests, protect nests, and/or track sea turtles.

 What other ideas do you have?
 Please feel free to leave a comment or question or idea!
 Thanks so much for reading.
 Please share and subscribe!

 Article, “Beachfront Lighting: Turtle Friendly Lighting Examples,”